ReamaGeorge/Django-CRUD/README.md

 # Django-CRUD
-This is a I4GZuri assignment to test the students proficiency in using Django CRUD
+This is a I4GZuri assignment to test the learners' proficiency in using Django CRUD